Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Discussion

 \subsection{Ablation Studies}

-As mentioned in Sec. \ref{sec:Progressively Refining framework}, the maximum number of refining times $K$ and the strategy to select the final answer if the converged condition is not satisfied are two main components that influence the final performance.
-Here we perform the ablation studies on them. \paragraph{Refining iterations.} As shown in Table \ref{table:ablation studies}, for both the Standard and Chain-of-Thought manners, larger iteration counts lead to higher convergence accuracy, which aligns with common knowledge and further demonstrates the effectiveness of our method: by gradually optimizing problems, we enable the model to handle them more easily.
+As mentioned in Section \ref{sec:Progressively Refining framework}, the maximum iteration times $T$ and the strategy to select the final answer if the convergence is not achieved are two main components of Self-Polish.
+Here we perform ablation studies on them. \paragraph{Max iterating times $T$.} As shown in Figure \ref{fig:ablation_study_Standard} and Figure \ref{fig:ablation_study_CoT}, for both the Standard and CoT methods, larger iteration counts lead to higher convergence accuracy (``Converge'' in figures), which aligns with common knowledge and further demonstrates the effectiveness of our method: by gradually optimizing problems, we enable the model to handle them more easily.
+But when $T$ is too big, the performance of SP may suffer a drop, indicating that excessive rewriting can lead to a decline in the quality of problems.
+We set $T=2$ not only for the sake of efficiency, but also because it can achieve competitive performance especially when combined with CoT-series methods.

-\paragraph{Final answer selection strategies.} We can easily observe that with fewer iterations, the "Last One" approach tends to have an advantage, while as the iteration count increases, the "Vote" approach becomes more effective.
-This observation aligns with the conclusions in \cite{DBLP:journals/corr/abs-2203-11171}.
-While the "First One" problem may not have been fully optimized, leading to lower performance in comparison.
+\paragraph{Final answer selection strategies. } We can easily observe that with a smaller $T$, the ``Last One'' strategy tends to have an advantage, while as the iteration count increases, other strategies become more effective, even outperforming ``Last One''.
+This is intuitive as after multiple rewriting iterations, the semantic meaning of a problem may deviate significantly from the original one.